gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    sent in user messages.
 Thus, ensuring that if there are DTLS records that need to be delivered in particular order it can be ensured.
-Alternatively, if it is desired that a DTLS record is delivered as early as possible avoiding in-order streams with queued messages and considering stream priorities can result in faster delivery.
+Alternatively, if it is desired that a DTLS record is delivered as early as possible, avoiding in-order streams with queued messages and considering stream priorities can result in faster delivery.

-   A simple solution avoiding any protocol issue are to send all DTLS messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in order delivery.
+   A simple solution avoiding any protocol issue for sending all DTLS messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in order delivery.
 That mimics the RFC 6083